 - No requirements to keep a registry of its members that is open to the public

-- Flexibility in changings its founding documents ie. Memorandum and Articles of Association
+- Flexibility in changing its founding documents ie. Memorandum and Articles of Association

 - An Exempt Company may offer shares to the public

-- The Confidential Relationships (preservations) Law 1976 makes it a criminal offences to divulge information to a third party
+- The Confidential Relationships (preservations) Law 1976 makes it a criminal offence to divulge information to a third party

-- The government does not supports foreign government ‘fishing’ tax requests
+- The government does not support foreign government ‘fishing’ tax requests

 - The Cayman Islands have signed a number of tax information exchange agreements with a number of countries in order to retain good relations with trade partners